 •There is a weight limit of 90kg on this ride.

-On the itineraries in July and August there are 3 nights of camping accommodation (*2 nights in 2016*).
-The camp sites are in lovely natural areas and full shower/bath facilities are available.
+On the itineraries in July and August is one night of camping accommodation.
+The camp site is in a lovely natural area.
 The weather is pleasant at this time of year and this allows riders to enjoy beautiful natural areas.
 Hotels are often not available at this time.
 The camping is in 2 person dome tents with mattresses inside, plus shelters, tables and chairs outside.
 Riders usually swim in the clear river water (1km from a spring), but showers can be arranged nearby by prior arrangement.

-The food on the ride is varied and reflects the rich gastronomic heritage of the region.
+The food on the ride is quite basic, but plentiful.
 Breakfast is continental with juice, coffee, tea or hot chocolate, fresh bread of various kinds/croissant, butter and jams (often homemade).
 Lunch is usually taken comfortably seated around a table, with a vehicle bringing all needed equipment.
 It starts with an aperitif (vermouth, muscat wine or pinsat), various dips and tortillas and regional sausages.
 The next course is a salad with meat e.g. tabouleh with chicken, then a cheese selection with salad, followed by dessert and coffee with chocolate/biscuits.
 Dinner is similar affair to lunch with an aperitif, meat, vegetables, salad, cheeses, dessert and coffee course.